Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

 ARTICLE XIV - AMENDMENTS

-14.1 Amendments to these Bylaws may be proposed in writing by the Board, or by petition of at least twenty-five (25) members in good standing.
+14.1 Amendments to these Bylaws may be proposed in writing by the Board, or by petition of at least twenty-five (25) members.
 Proposed amendments shall include the exact wording and rationale for the proposal.
 The proposal shall be submitted in writing to the Secretary.
 The proposal(s) shall be reviewed by the Board and, if approved, be placed on the next ballot.

-14.2 Proposed amendments shall be voted upon by an every member ballot as provided in the Standing Rules.
+14.2 Proposed amendments shall be voted upon by ballots as provided in the Standing Rules.
 A two-thirds (2/3) vote of ballots received shall be required for adoption.
 An adopted amendment shall take effect at the close of the Annual Conference unless otherwise stipulated in the proposal.

 14.3 Standing Rules are the means of further defining the detailed operation of the Society.